yorch/ubuntu-server-bootstrap/README.md

 ## Docker

-You can test or use this script with Docker by running:
+You can test or use this script with Docker.

+First, build the image with:

 ```sh
 docker build -t bootstrapped-ubuntu .
 ```

-And then run it:
+And finally, run it in interactive mode with:

 ```sh
 docker run -it bootstrapped-ubuntu